-Change of Degree Level from Ph.D. to M.S.: If you were admitted to the BME Department as a without a MS degree in Biomedical Engineering, your MS degree will be conferred by the time you pass the Qualifying Exam.
+Change of Degree Level from Ph.D. to M.S.: If you were admitted to the BME Department without a MS degree in Biomedical Engineering, your MS degree will be conferred by the time you pass the Qualifying Exam.
+You must have advanced your MS a quarter prior.
 If you want to change your degree level before you passed this exam, you would have to fulfill all requirements as listed under Section VI, "Master's Degree", and submit your request via an official form.